TutorNet: Towards Flexible Knowledge Distillation for End-to-End Speech Recognition: Conclusion

 \section{Conclusion}

-In this paper, we introduced a novel KD method, TutorNet.
-This framework copes with the shortcoming of the conventional KD, which limits the flexibility of model selection since the student model structure should be similar to that of the given teacher.
-With the proposed method, we can transfer the knowledge at the hidden representation-level and the softmax-level, even when the architecture of the student is inherently different from that of the teacher.
-Also, Selecting a suitable teacher model for each level of knowledge is possible via TutorNet, implying that we can have more flexibility in selecting teacher or student models.
-In our experimental evaluations, TutorNet significantly performed better than the other conventional approaches, allowing the student to outperform its teacher in certain configurations.
-As various end-to-end speech models can be flexibly selected, TutorNet represents a significant step toward KD in the speech recognition task.
-We expect the application of TutorNet not to be restricted to the modality or model architecture of the tasks and would like to examine its utility via cross-domain studies.
+In this paper, we proposed a new KD method, TutorNet.
+This framework copes with the shortcoming of the conventional KD, limiting the flexibility of model selection since the student model structure should be similar to that of the given teacher.
+Through a number of experiments on LibriSpeech and AISHELL-2, we confirmed that TutorNet significantly contributes to improving the WER performance of the distilled student in an unexplored setting where the architecture of the student is inherently different from that of the teacher.
+In some particular configurations, it allows the student to outperform its teacher.
+Furthermore, selecting a suitable teacher model for each training is possible via TutorNet, implying that we can have more flexibility in selecting teacher or student models.
+For speech recognition, there have been various types of end-to-end models, and each model has its own advantages.
+As various end-to-end speech recognition models can be flexibly selected, TutorNet represents a significant step toward KD in the speech recognition task.
+We expect the application of TutorNet not to be restricted to the modality or model architecture of the tasks and would like to examine its utility via cross-domain studies in the future.

 \ifCLASSOPTIONcaptionsoff

 \fi